sfoleyham/github-slideshow/_posts/0000-01-02-sfoleyham.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Shay's slide!"
 ---
-This git stuff gets hard to remember!
+Going through this tutorial twice!
 Use the left arrow to go back!